August Newsletter

 Muncie Central Student Art Exhibition

-Celebrate the creativity of AP Art students from Muncie Central, whose work will be showcased throughout the event.
+Celebrate the creativity of Art students from Muncie Central, whose work will be showcased throughout the event.

 Don’t Miss Out – Register Today!